6 Balancing Justice and Economics

 hoping the problem will eventually self-resolve.
 But this conflicts with our knowledge of the

-even more intractable.
-We have seen this happen to many countries in the throes of
+corruption even more intractable.
+We have seen this happen to many countries in the throes

-towards success in the markets and workplaces.
+people towards success in the markets and workplaces.

-Politicians generally shy from any mention of tax increases -- particularly on extreme wealth
+Politicians generally shy from any mention of tax increases (particularly on extreme wealth)

 political "wisdom" puts it next to political death.
 But we should consider the vitally

-the result of creative energy coupled with cognitive acumen and the good fortune to be in
+economic success is the result of creative energy coupled with cognitive acumen and the

-conducive to its realization.
-Economic success does not occur in a vacuum, but requires
+Economic success does not occur in a vacuum.
+It requires the efforts and sacrifices of the

-be argued that the people who profit most from a good business environment ought to be
+those who profit most from a good business environment would be the most willing to

-the most willing to contribute the resources necessary to keep it in place.
-Whatever the
+contribute a greater amount of the resources necessary to keep it in place.
+So one reason to

-of other problem areas that are intensifying -- such as the need to develop alternative energy
+problem areas that are intensifying -- such as the need to develop alternative energy

 sources, correct the solvency problems relating to Social Security and Medicare, repair and